apache/aurora/docs/reference/scheduler-configuration.md

 	Max number of idle connections to the database via MyBatis -framework_authentication_file
 	Properties file which contains framework credentials to authenticate with Mesosmaster.
 Must contain the properties 'aurora_authentication_principal' and 'aurora_authentication_secret'.
+-ip
+	The ip address to listen.
+If not set, the scheduler will listen on all interfaces.
 -mesos_master_address [not null]
 	Address for the mesos master, can be a socket address or zookeeper path.
 -mesos_role